djanri/Nop.Plugin.Payments.Stripe/README.md

  - Support for full and partial refunds
  - Postal code data automatically passes through to the Stripe forms, so the user doesn't have to reenter it on the Stripe form
  - Postal code and CVC verification are implemented
+ - You can choose to pay through vendors directly.
+Be carefully here!
+Take into account, the vendor is taken from the first product in the cart.

 ## Limitations